Welcome, visitor! Wanting to learn more about international money transfers? you have come to the right place. This is

 A transfer of money usually from one country to another, with an exchange of currencies at an agreed rate.
 When you transact such transfers via your bank, there are a lot of hidden fees involved and it is difficult to understand how much money you’re paying for this service.
 It is often a lot more than you think.

 What are money transfer companies?

-What are some of the advantages of currency transfer companies?
+What are some of the advantages of these providers against banks?